GTrotman/gtrotman.github.io/about.markdown

 permalink: /about/
 ---

-Embarking on a jorney of learning the basic building blocks of Python programming language.
+Embarking on a journey of learning the basic building blocks of Python programming language.
 Armed with thoses skills I will endeavor to master network automation in a multivendor enviroment.